How choosing the Best Magento Hosting Provider can impact my business?

 After figuring out the requirements of your website, you can check various hosting options to fit you the best.

 For e-commerce websites, latency is one of the most crucial factors.
 Therefore, you need to analyze and figure out the location of the majority of your user-base and choose the closest possible server location.

-This will reduce the time gap between user request and server response.
-It is advisable to go for a low latency in order to improve user experience and SEO of your website.
+This will reduce the time gap between the user request and server response.
+It is advisable to go for low latency in order to improve user experience and SEO of your website.

 P.S.
 You can read more about how to speed up Magento

 - Managed Cloud Server India

 On the basis of who is maintaining the server hosting, there are two types:

 A good managed Magento Hosting provider will be responsible for: